-Our charity was founded on the principal that no one should have to suffer with mental health concerns due to lack of access to treatment.
+Our charity was founded on the principle that no one should have to suffer with mental health concerns due to lack of access to treatment.
 We have seen first-hand how barriers to care like geographical location and cultural factors can impact an individual's ability to get the support they desperately require.
 We are committed to working with the local community to connect people in need with essential mental health services.

 What's the need?

 Sri Lanka's history is fraught with hardship, from the 25-year-long civil war to the 2004 tsunami, resulting in collective and individual trauma.
 The SLV.Global Mental Health fund works with local NGOs and grassroots organisations to build capacity within the local community to train individuals with basic mental health skills to help cope with the current shortfall.

 According to the World Health Organisation (WHO), Sri Lanka has the fourth highest suicide rates in the world at 28.8 per 100,000 (male rate - 46.4 per 100,000 ; female rate - 12.8 per 100,000).
 However, the country also has an extreme deficit of mental healthcare professionals with just 0.36 psychiatrists per 100,000 people.
 Sadly this means that those most in need often go without professional care.

 How we can help

 The funds we allocate to Sri Lanka go to training up key workers within the local community, equipped with basic mental health first aid skills, to provide initial support to the affected individual and their family.
 With stigma being a massive barrier to treatment, simply providing human contact and interacting with people with mental health concerns without fear or prejudice goes a long way to helping shape future attitudes towards those with complex mental health needs.